-7 Toxic Words You Should Never Say as a Leader
+7 Toxic Words to Avoid As a Leader

 The words a manager uses really, really matter.
 Even something said in jest or in the moment can stick with an employee for a long time.